Introduction

 "You can come up too, you know," I told him.

 "I hate hospitals.
 Can't stand them.
 I'll wait in the limo.
-I'm fine out here, it's got a TV and your wireless cable box."
+I'm fine out here.
+It's got a TV and your wireless cable box."

 "Fine, let's go get barbecue."